opensearch-project/opensearch-spark/ppl-spark-integration/README.md

 For instance, if you have a PPL query and a translator, you can convert it into DataFrame operations to generate an optimized execution plan.
 Spark's underlying Catalyst optimizer will convert these DataFrame transformations and actions into an optimized physical plan executed over RDDs or Datasets.

-The following section describes the two main options for translating the PPL query (using the logical plan) into the spark corespondent component (either dataframe API or spark logical plan)
+The following section describes the two main options for translating the PPL query (using the logical plan) into the spark correspondent component (either dataframe API or spark logical plan)

 ### Translation Process